Fundamental limit on the heralded single photons' spectral brightness

-\AppSec{Equivalence between the effects on the heralding probabilities induced by the pump power and detuning} We present the experimental evidence in this appendix, clarifying that the effect on the heralding probabilities $h_s$ and $h_p$ induced by the pump power $P_p$ ($\propto \Omega_p^2$) is equivalent to that by the pump detuning ($\Delta_p$). \FIGs{AppOne}(a) and \ref{fig:AppOne}(b) show $h_s$ and $h_p$ as functions of $P_p/\Delta_p^2$, respectively.
+We present the experimental evidence in this appendix, clarifying that the effect on the heralding probabilities $h_s$ and $h_p$ induced by the pump power $P_p$ ($\propto \Omega_p^2$) is equivalent to that by the pump detuning $\Delta_p$. \FIGs{six}(a) and \ref{fig:six}(b) show $h_s$ and $h_p$ as functions of $P_p/\Delta_p^2$, respectively.
 One can either increase $P_p$ or decrease $\Delta_p^2$ to achieve the same values of $h_s$ and $h_p$.
 The effects due to $P_p$ and $\Delta_p^2$ are equivalent.